artefactual/archivematica-docs/admin-manual/installation/installation.rst

 Upgrade from Archivematica |previous_version| for CentOS/Redhat
 --------------------------------------------------------------------------------

-* First, upgrade the repositories for |version|:
+1. Upgrade the repositories for |version|:

 .. code:: bash

    sudo sed -i 's/1.6.x/1.7.x/g' /etc/yum.repos.d/archivematica*

-Then, upgrade the packages:
+2. Upgrade the packages:

 .. code:: bash

    sudo yum update

-Once the new packages are installed, we need to upgrade the databases for both Archivematica and the Storage Service.
+3. Once the new packages are installed, upgrade the databases for both Archivematica and the Storage Service.
 This can be done with:

 .. code:: bash